 Rutting and wear repair: Crews grind pavement to remove the failed pavement and then replace it with new pavement and seal the edges.
 In some cases, it is necessary to pave over the failed pavement.

 By resurfacing the roadway, we can extend its life seven to 10 years and reduce maintenance costs.
-Crews apply a chipseal, fog seal, slurry seal, or cape seal to provide a new wearing course and seal existing pavement to extend its useful life.
+Applications including chipseal, fog seal, microsurfacing, slurry seal, or cape seal provide a new wearing course and seal existing pavement to extend its useful life.